Puthu Kavithai: Plot

 The story takes place in a small town in Rameswaram.
 Kavya and Divya are Ramanathan's children.
 He leads a traditional and respectable family in the town, and as a good father intends to give a good education to both of his daughters irrespective of the family condition.
-Meanwhile, Dhanushkodi, who is of no use in the town at all and is a nuisance, develops a secret admiration for Kavya.
+Meanwhile, Dhanush, who is of no use in the town at all and is a nuisance, develops a secret admiration for Kavya.
 Dhanush convinces himself that Kavya should be his life partner.